 The bacterial isolates were Escherichia coli, Proteus sp., Klebsiella sp., Pseudomonas sp., and Enterobacter sp. which are common uropathogens.
 Escherichia coli emerged as the most dominant isolate, accounting (55%) and Proteus sp. the least occurring (5%) bacteria isolated from the pregnant women at Ujeolen Health Centre, and same E. coli was the most occurring (45.5%) and Klebsiella sp. the least occurring (18.2%) bacteria isolated from the pregnant women at Ihumudumu Health Centres.
 This is consistent with the report that E. coli is a common uropathogen [26].
 The frequency of bacterial isolates indicates the dominance of Gram-negative enteric bacteria in UTIs in the study, which is likely attributed to the hormonal and anatomical during pregnancy.
 Gram-negative bacteria possess a unique structure that facilitates attachment to the uroepithelium and prevents removal by urine flow, enhancing their pathogenicity [27].
 Also, this unique feature enhances bacterial growth and tissue invasion, which can result in pyelonephritis occurring during pregnancy.
 Additionally, risk factors could be improper genital hygiene, direction of wipe after wash, lack of postcoital urination, and catheterization, as reported by Addo [28] and Arias [29].

 The antibacterial activities of the crude extract of neem and lemon demonstrated high efficacy at high concentrations.
 The bacterial isolates showed sensitivity to crude extract of lemon at 100 mg/mL and 75 mg/mL and crude neem extract at 400 mg/mL and 300 mg/mL, however they showed reduced antibacterial activity at 50 mg/mL and complete resistance at 25 mg/mL for the crude lemon extract, similarly a reduced antibacterial activity was also observed for the crude extract of lemon at 200 mg/mL, and complete resistance at 100 mg/mL.
-These result support the potential use of crude extract of neem and lemon for the inhibition of E. coli, Proteus sp., Klebsiella sp., Pseudomonas sp., and Enterobacter sp., as earlier reported [30,31].
+These result support the potential use of crude extract of neem and lemon for the inhibition of E. coli, Proteus sp., Klebsiella sp., Pseudomonas sp., and Enterobacter sp.as earlier reported [30,31].

 CONCLUSION